getsentry/sentry-docs/src/collections/_documentation/learn/cli/installation.md

 ## Automatic Installation

-If you are on OS X or Linux you can use the automated downloader which will fetch the latest release version for you and install it:
+If you are on OS X or Linux, you can use the automated downloader which will fetch the latest release version for you and install it:

 ```bash
 curl -sL https://sentry.io/get-cli/ | bash
 ```

 This will automatically download the correct version of `sentry-cli` for your operating system and install it.
-If necessarily it will prompt for your admin password for `sudo`.
+If necessarily, it will prompt for your admin password for `sudo`.

 To verify it’s installed correctly you can bring up the help: